ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-07-great-feature-php.md

 ### Partials

 "includeAllScripts" method includes all PHP files in a folder as partials of a current configuration file.
 All partials will have PHP file name available in them as value of the field, specified in second argument.
-So, <tt><?php $this->includeAllScripts('units', 'unitId'); ?></tt> instruction will include all PHP files in "units" folder and pass "unitId" field into them.
+So, `<?php $this->includeAllScripts('units', 'unitId'); ?>` instruction will include all PHP files in "units" folder and pass "unitId" field into them.

 #### units/mouse.php